phenotips/phenotips.org/index.md

 # Availability

-PhenoTips is freely available under the terms of the the [GNU Affero General Public License, version 3.0](http://localhost:8000/DevGuide/License).
+PhenoTips is freely available under the terms of the [GNU Affero General Public License, version 3.0](http://localhost:8000/DevGuide/License).

 You can find the source code for PhenoTips at:
 {% include icon-github.html username="phenotips" %} /